-Everyone likes a story… This is why I have selected bars and restaurants that not only feature good design, good food and friendly service (which in my opinion are non-negotiables), but which also tell a story.
+Everyone likes a story… This is why I have selected bars and restaurants that not only feature good design, good food and friendly service (which in my opinion are non-negotiables), but they also tell a story.

-This is why I love modern interiors in old historic buildings or any building that tells a story for that matter.
+It therefore shouldn’t come as a surprise, that I love modern interiors in old historic buildings or any building that tells a story for that matter.

 So let’s hear some of these stories…